mrakgr/Trading-Journal/journal_2025.md

 ...No, it seems I have to wait for the year to finish in order to generate the report.

 10:15am.
 Emailed the necessary info to my accountant.
 I just sent her the activity statements in .pdf, .html and .csv formats.

+Right...I think getting a job still makes sense to make until I can at least cross the 200k figure mark.
+Hopefully my next company will be a serious business rather than the idiotic crypto LARP that was Tao Ceti.

+I want to work with real professionals in the future.

+10:20am.
+But until then, I'll give the poker project my full attention once more.

+Let me track down the SemiAnalysis article.